-The new car is faster, more durable, more efficient and even safer than the previous model.
-It is quite simply a pre-bred race car and a precision instrument for the race track – the next step in our vision to creating the perfect race car.
+Our vision is to create the perfect race car and the 911 GT3 Cup introduced in 2018 is a step closer to achieving this.
+The car is faster, more durable, more efficient and even safer than its predecessors.
+It is quite simply a pure-bred race car and a precision instrument for the race track.

 Developed from scratch, the engine offers even greater power output than the previous model.
 The four-litre six-cylinder boxer engine delivers up to 485 hp at 7,500 rpm and 480 Nm at 6,500 rpm.
 Drive force is transmitted to the rear axle by a racing clutch and a